awanish285/awanish285.github.io/README.md

 # 3) Provide more attributes
 CSS provides more detailed attributes than plain HTML to define the look and feel of the website.

+#CSS Syntax
+A CSS rule set contains a selector and a declaration block.

+# CSS syntax Example:

+h1{color:yelow; font-size:11px;}

+#Selector:
+Selector indicates the HTML element you want to style.
+It could be any tag like <h1>, <title> etc.